-Call2Recycle has established written agreements with our Stewards (Membership and Proxy Agreements - available at http://www.call2recycle.ca/resources-support-centre/) and service providers (sortation and processing partners).
+Call2Recycle has established written agreements with its Stewards (Membership and Proxy Agreements - available on the program's website) and service providers (sortation and processing partners).
 Disputes with either of these groups follow a similar process to ensure that there is a fair and equitable resolution.

-For collection facilities that enter into an agreement for cost reimbursement associated with the collection of batteries in bulk quantities, a contract is in place which outlines the dispute resolution process.
-For collection facilities that do not have a formal agreement with Call2Recycle, the same approach will be followed.
-As a first step, once the issue has been raised in writing, representatives from Call2Recycle and the other party will attempt to resolve the issue within 30 days or a mutually agreed-upon timeframe.
+For collection sites that enter into an agreement for cost reimbursement associated with the collection of batteries in bulk quantities, a contract is in place which outlines the dispute resolution process.
+For collection sites that do not have a formal agreement with the program, the same approach will be followed.
+As a first step, once the issue has been raised in writing, representatives from the program and the other party will attempt to resolve the issue within 30 days or a mutually agreed-upon timeframe.
 If the parties cannot come to a resolution within the given timeframe, the two parties will jointly select a third party to arbitrate and settle the dispute with his/her decision.
 The dispute resolution procedure also applies to members and vendors, including transporters, processors, and sorters.

-Call2Recycle will operate in good faith with its partners and will try to resolve a dispute without arbitration.
+The program will operate in good faith with its partners and will try to resolve a dispute without arbitration.
 Arbitration will only be used if both parties cannot come to a reasonable solution.